darxtrix/resume/index.md

 Developed a cloud based application that powers users to do bulk emailing by using a single email template <br> with features like email scheduling, tracking etc. [More Info](https://www.youtube.com/watch?v=3gEAvQq6oAk)
 <pre>
 <p>- Winner at Startup-dash, New Delhi, 2014 and among the finalists of Google Cloud Developer Challenge 2013-2014.
-- Skills Acquired: Python, HTML/CSS, JavaScript, Django, Google App Engine, Google APIs.
+- Skills Acquired: Python, HTML/CSS, JavaScript, Django, Google APIs.
 </p>
 </pre>